Jeffrey Vitter

 I spent one day per week during the 1986-1987 academic year on sabbatical at Ecole Normale Supérieure on rue d'Ulm in Paris, France in Claude Puech's Computer Science Department.

-Jeffrey Vitter Skills
+Jeffrey Vitter education

-Frequently Asked Questions about Jeffrey Vitter
+Frequently asked questions about Jeffrey Vitter

 What company does Jeffrey Vitter work for?

-Jeffrey Vitter works for Tulane University
+Jeffrey Vitter works for Tulane University.

 What is Jeffrey Vitter's email address?

-What is Jeffrey Vitter's direct phone number?
+What is Jeffrey Vitter's phone number?

 What schools did Jeffrey Vitter attend?